 A big question on a lot of our client's minds is how to prevent or reverse hair loss.
 This is an issue that affects most people at some point in their lives, and it can be a point of huge stress for some.
-Thinning of the hair and balding is usually associated mostly with men, but millions of woman every day are also dealing with this taboo issue.
+Thinning and balding of the hair is usually associated mostly with men, but millions of women every day are also dealing with this taboo issue.

 1. The Diet and Hair Loss Connection

 A major factor in preventing hair loss starts with your diet.
 Our hair is a bi-product of our bodies and is mostly made up of protein and long chains of amino acids and peptide bonds.
 To properly feed these structures, a healthy, well-rounded diet is required.
 Staying away from unhealthy and processed foods is a great foundation, but adding extra nutrients to encourage healthy hair growth will give you the best results.
 Below is a list of hair healthy foods and nutrients.

 - Protein: Our hair is made up of 90% protein, so it is essential that we incorporate it into our diet.
 When we think protein, you don't always have to go for the animal variety.
 Leafy, green spinach has plenty of plant protein that will also do the trick.